Audits can be a stressful and intimidating time for Canadian taxpayers.

 It is always possible to appeal a personal tax audit.
 Should you believe there has been an error with the CRA’s assessment, Liu & Associates can represent you during the appeal.

 Should you wish to appeal the decision to the Tax Court of Canada, you have 90 days from the date of notice to do so.
-During that time, you must file a Notice of Appeal that details relevant facts, the issues in dispute and the grounds for the appeal.
+Once we take over your file, Liu & Associates will file the necessary Notice of Objections and prepare your case for appeal.
+We will work for you with the CRA until we reach the best result possible.

 • Document and support any changes made to your income tax return.